-AN ACT concerning children and minors; relating to risk and needs assessment for certain children in need of care; allowing for overall case length limit extensions for certain juvenile offenders; requiring the department of corrections to create juvenile justice data systems; increasing use of evidence-based programs account money; authorizing detention sanctions for probation violations; increasing the cumulative detention cap; amending K.S.A.
+AN ACT concerning children and minors; relating to risk and needs assessment for certain children in need of care; allowing for overall-ease length limit extensions for certain juvenile offenders; requiring the department of corrections to create juvenile justice data systems; requiring agencies to collaborate when providing services to juvenile offenders and children in need of care; increasing use of evidence-based programs account money; authorizing detention sanctions for probation violations; increasing the cumulative detention cap; amending K.S.A.
 38-2203, 38-2304, 38-2361, 38-2391, 38-2392, 75-52,162 and 75-52,164 and repealing the existing sections.